eloquent/lockbox-nodejs/README.md

 ### Instances

-- **lockbox.keyFactory** - An instance of [lockbox.KeyFactory]
+- **lockbox.keyFactory** - An instance of [lockbox.KeyFactory].

 ### Functions

-- **lockbox.encrypt(key, data)** - Encrypts data using a public key
+- **lockbox.encrypt(key, data)** - Encrypts data using a public key.
+Throws **lockbox.exception.InvalidPublicKeyException** if an invalid key is supplied.
-- **lockbox.decrypt(key, data)** - Decrypts data using a private key
+- **lockbox.decrypt(key, data)** - Decrypts data using a private key.
+Throws **lockbox.exception.DecryptionFailedException** on error.

 ### Classes

 #### lockbox.KeyFactory

+A factory for creating private and public keys from various sources.

-- **lockbox.KeyFactory.createPrivateKey(key, [password])** - Creates a private
-  key from a string.
+- **createPrivateKey(key, [password])** - Creates a private key from a string.
+  Throws **lockbox.exception.InvalidPrivateKeyException** if an invalid key is supplied.
-- **lockbox.KeyFactory.createPublicKey(key)** - Creates a public key from a
+- **createPublicKey(key)** - Creates a public key from a string.
+Throws **lockbox.exception.InvalidPublicKeyException** if an invalid key is supplied.
-  string.
-- **lockbox.KeyFactory.createPrivateKeyFromFile(path, [password], callback)** -
+- **createPrivateKeyFromFile(path, [password], callback)** - Creates a private
-  Creates a private key from a file asynchronously.
-Any errors will be returned as the first argument to the callback.
+  key from a file asynchronously.
+Any errors will be returned as the first argument to the callback (see the synchronous version for possible errors).
   Otherwise, the second argument to the callback will be the newly created key.
-- **lockbox.KeyFactory.createPrivateKeyFromFileSync(path, [password])** -
-  Creates a private key from a file synchronously.
-- **lockbox.KeyFactory.createPublicKeyFromFile(path, callback)** - Creates a
+- **createPrivateKeyFromFileSync(path, [password])** - Creates a private key
+  from a file synchronously.
+Throws **lockbox.exception.ReadException** if the file cannot be read.
+Throws **lockbox.exception.InvalidPrivateKeyException** if the file is an invalid key.
-  public key from a file asynchronously.
-Any errors will be returned as the first argument to the callback.
+- **createPublicKeyFromFile(path, callback)** - Creates a public key from a file asynchronously.
+Any errors will be returned as the first argument to the callback (see the synchronous version for possible errors).
 Otherwise, the second argument to the callback will be the newly created key.
-- **lockbox.KeyFactory.createPublicKeyFromFileSync(path)** - Creates a public
-  key from a file synchronously.
+- **createPublicKeyFromFileSync(path)** - Creates a public key from a file synchronously.
+Throws **lockbox.exception.ReadException** if the file cannot be read.
+Throws **lockbox.exception.InvalidPublicKeyException** if the file is an invalid key.

+#### lockbox.EncryptionCipher

+A cipher for encrypting data.

+- **encrypt(key, data)** - Encrypts data using a public key.
+Throws **lockbox.exception.InvalidPublicKeyException** if an invalid key is supplied.

+#### lockbox.DecryptionCipher

+A cipher for decrypting data.

+- **decrypt(key, data)** - Decrypts data using a private key.
+Throws **lockbox.exception.DecryptionFailedException** on error.

+#### lockbox.Cipher

+A cipher for encrypting *and* decrypting data.

+- **encrypt(key, data)** - Encrypts data using a public key.
+Throws **lockbox.exception.InvalidPublicKeyException** if an invalid key is supplied.
+- **decrypt(key, data)** - Decrypts data using a private key.
+Throws **lockbox.exception.DecryptionFailedException** on error.

+#### lockbox.BoundEncryptionCipher

+A cipher for encrypting data, with a bound key.

+- **new lockbox.BoundEncryptionCipher(key)** - Constructs a new bound encryption
+  cipher.
+Throws **lockbox.exception.InvalidPublicKeyException** if an invalid key is supplied.
+- **encrypt(data)** - Encrypts data using the bound public key.

+#### lockbox.BoundDecryptionCipher

+A cipher for decrypting data, with a bound key.

+- **new lockbox.BoundDecryptionCipher(key)** - Constructs a new bound decryption
+  cipher.
+Throws **lockbox.exception.InvalidPrivateKeyException** if an invalid key is supplied.
+- **decrypt(data)** - Decrypts data using the bound private key.
+Throws **lockbox.exception.DecryptionFailedException** on error.

+#### lockbox.BoundCipher

+A cipher for encrypting *and* decrypting data, with a bound key.

+- **new lockbox.BoundCipher(key)** - Constructs a new bound cipher.
+Throws **lockbox.exception.InvalidPrivateKeyException** if an invalid key is supplied.
+- **encrypt(data)** - Encrypts data using the public key derived from the bound private key.
+- **decrypt(data)** - Decrypts data using the bound private key.
+Throws **lockbox.exception.DecryptionFailedException** on error.

+### Exceptions

+- **lockbox.exception.DecryptionFailedException** - Decryption failed.
+- **lockbox.exception.InvalidPrivateKeyException** - The supplied key is not a
+  valid PEM formatted private key.
+- **lockbox.exception.InvalidPublicKeyException** - The supplied key is not a
+  valid PEM formatted public key.
+- **lockbox.exception.ReadException** - Unable to read from the specified path.

 ## How does *Lockbox* actually work?